RiceComp427-Spring2019/comp427-hw1-paranoia-Jessiexjyang/README.md

 - Threats:

   As the screening machine is of the central power, attackers can come up with various ways to bypass/fool the machine.
 Another threat may come from the outdated functionality and detection ability:
-  - Attackers may use think, reflective or special non-metal materials to cover dangerous items.
+  - Attackers may use thick, reflective or special non-metal materials to cover dangerous items.
   - Attackers can also put/fill non-metal but prohibited items into normal items.
   - Items produced by new techniques may not be identified and detected by old (or even not old) screening machines.
 - Countermeasures: